jwdeveloper/TikTokLiveJava/collaboration.md

   We can divide working of library to 4 important parts

-   - Getting info about live from TikTok
-     Library is making 3 https
+   - Getting info about live from TikTok.
+Library is making 3 https requests
      - first for getting live `Room_ID`
      - second for getting more specific live metadata such as live title, host name...
      - third to `Sign API` that returns access token that is later use for connecting to TikTok websocket
    - Connecting to TikTok websocket (PushServer)

-        After successful connection TikTok starts to send `ProtocolBuffer` messages in binary format.
-This is very important to understand `ProtocolBuffer` it is not complicated :).
-All the proto files are included under `API/src/main/proto` After using `Maven compile` command on project, java classes are generated from those files. so then we can easily map incoming bytes to class, for examples `WebcastGiftMessage message = WebcastGiftMessage.parseFrom(incomingBytesArray)`
+        After successful connection to TikTok, `pushServer` starts to send `ProtocolBuffer` messages in binary format.
+This is very important to understand `ProtocolBuffer.
+Don't worry it is not complicated :).
+        All the proto files are included under `API/src/main/proto` After using `Maven compile` command on project, java classes are generated from those files. so then we can easily map incoming bytes to classes, for examples `WebcastGiftMessage message = WebcastGiftMessage.parseFrom(incomingBytesArray)`

-   - Mapping TikTok data to events at this point we have TikTok data inside protocol-buffer classes now we want to map it to TikTokLiveJava events.
-Why? because `protocol-buffer classes` might be changed at any point, but we want to keep library code structure consistent so for example  `WebcastGiftMessage` is mapped to `TikTokGiftEvent`
+   - Mapping TikTok data to events

+      At this point we have TikTok data inside protocol-buffer classes now we want to map it to events.
+Why? because `protocol-buffer classes` might be changed at any point, but we want to keep library code structure consistent across versions. so for example  `WebcastGiftMessage` is mapped to `TikTokGiftEvent`

    - trigger events

-      when the events objects are done last step is to trigger then and that's it `tikTokEventObserver.publish(liveClient, tiktokGiftEvent)`
+      When the events objects are done last step is to trigger them.
+And that's it!
+      `tikTokEventObserver.publish(liveClient, tiktokGiftEvent)`

 ### Project structure
-   project is made from few modules the most important one are
+   Project is made from few modules the most important one are

   #### API

-   Contains interfaces and data classes, all code that is ment to be visible and use for the Library user should be included in this project
+   Contains interfaces and data classes.
+All code included in this project is ment to be visible to people that are using library.

    - All the events can be found user `io.github.jwdeveloper.tiktok.data.events`
    - All the class data that are used in events is under `io.github.jwdeveloper.tiktok.data.models`
+   - All the protocol-buffer classes will be generated at namespack `io.github.jwdeveloper.tiktok.messages` they are at location `API\target\classes\io\github\jwdeveloper\tiktok\messages`

   #### Client

    Contains implementation of `API` modules interfaces and all the code important classes

-   - `TikTokLiveClient` core class that is use to connect/disconnect from TikTok
+   - `TikTokLiveClient` core class that is use to mangae connection disconnection
-   - `TikTokLiveClientBuilder` preparing `TikTokLiveClient` class
+   - `TikTokLiveClientBuilder` preparing and creating `TikTokLiveClient` class
    - `TikTokApiService` use for Http requests to TikTok/Sign API
    - `TikTokWebSocketClient` receiving all ProtocolBuffer messages from TikTok
-   - `TikTokMessageHandler` **heart of library** it finds suitable mapping for incoming data and trigger its mapping handler as result list of events is created and published. check out `TikTokMessageHandler.handleSingleMessage`
+   - `TikTokMessageHandler` **heart of library** it finds suitable mapper for incoming data and triggers its mapping handler as result list of events is created and published. **check out** `TikTokMessageHandler.handleSingleMessage`
-   - `TikTokMessageHandlerRegistration` register all mappings TikTok data -> TikTokLiveJava events
+   - `TikTokMessageHandlerRegistration` register all mappings `protol-buffer` classes -> `events`
    - `TikTokEventObserver` used to register and trigger TikTok events

-  There are also few more modules made purely for testing and debbuging code
+  ### There are also few more modules made purely for testing and debbuging code

   #### Examples
-   Project made to show up new features and present basic example for library.
-While developing new features you can use it as playground
+   Project is made to show up new features and present basic example of library.
+While developing you can use it this project as playground

   #### Tools
-   Project that contains code generators for automation teadios boilder plate It contains very useful class `GenerateGiftsEnum` that download gifts json from TikTok and generates code for `Gift` enum that is later added to `API` module at path `io.github.jwdeveloper.tiktok.data.models.gifts.Gift`
+   Project that contains code generators.
+   The most useful one is class `GenerateGiftsEnum` that download gifts json from TikTok and generates code for `Gift` enum that is later added to `API` module at path `io.github.jwdeveloper.tiktok.data.models.gifts.Gift`

   #### Tools-EventsCollector
-   Tool that can be used to store all events from live to sqlLite database or Json file It is very handy for later debuging events data
+   Tool that can be used to store all `protocol-buffer` and `events` from live to `sqlLite` database or `Json` file It is very handy for later debuging `protocol-buffer` and `events` data

   #### Tools-EventsWebViewer
-   Tools that runs website that collects and display pure data from TikTok incoming events very useful for debuging
+   Tools that runs website that collects and display pure data from TikTok very useful for debuging

   #### Tools-ReadmeGenerator